James Playfair (businessman): Personal life

+Playfair was the son of John Speirs Playfair (26 June 1826, Glasgow – 2 June 1913, Toronto) and Georgina Hall of Montreal.
+John Playfair came to Canada as an employee of dry goods merchant John McMurrich.
+For some time John Playfair had managed the firm's Kingston store and may have been involved with shipping on Lake Ontario.
+He first became involved with Alexander Peter Cockburn's Muskoka Lakes Navigation Co. in 1879 and served as president of that line for more than 25 years.

+In 1889 James Playfair married Sarah Charlotte Ogilvie (1858–1945), youngest daughter of Senator Alexander Walker Ogilvie of Montreal, former president of Ogilvie Flour Mills.

 The Georgian Bay Cup was won in 1888 by James Playfair as a prize for the inaugural Georgian Bay Cup Regatta.
 The Playfairs also saved Little Lake Park from being cut down in 1906.
 James Playfair purchased a residence and donated it to the Town of Midland for St Andrews Hospital, a predecessor of today's Georgian Bay General Hospital.
-On October 25, 1918, Mr. and Mrs. Playfair celebrated their 29th wedding anniversary, with the launching of the WAR FIEND, the first steel cargo ship built at Midland Shipyards.
+On October 25, 1918, Mr. and Mrs. Playfair celebrated their 29th wedding anniversary, with the launching of the War Fiend, the first steel cargo ship built at Midland Shipyards.
 James Playfair was the vice president and general manager of the Midland Shipbuilding Co.
 President of Midland Golf And Country Club The site of Presbyterian church camp Glen Mohr near Beaverton was donated by the Playfairs in 1930.
 The Playfairs donated their residence, Edgehill, overlooking Midland Harbour on Georgian Bay.
 The residence was the first home of the Huronia museum.
 Today it is the site of Edgehill Park (formerly known as Huronia Park).

 A mural in Midland commemorates Playfair.

 The first cargo ship of the season to arrive in Midland is presented with Playfair's top hat.